 All Victorians aged 18 and older from multicultural and/or multifaith communities are encouraged to take part in this 10-minute survey and share their views, lived experiences and suggestions around reporting racism and support needs.
 The survey will be available in different community languages.

-Participation is anonymous and all entries will go in the draw for gift vouchers worth a total of $1000.
+Participation is anonymous and all entries will go in the draw for gift vouchers worth up to $300.